Thames Barrier Information and Learning Centre

 At the information centre you can learn about the history and environment of the River Thames and find out how the Thames Barrier was designed and built and how it works.

-There is a pay and display car park on site and free coach parking.
+There is a pay and display car park on site.